googolmo/UrlRequest/README.md

 UrlRequest
 ==========

-java library for networking use urlconnection
+a java library for UrlConnection